Announcement: 2025 ModStatSAP Workshop

 Dates: 21–22 October 2025

-Location: Institut des Systèmes Complexes (ISC-PIF), Auditorium, 113 rue Nationale, 75013 Paris.
+Location: TOTEM Auditorium, 11 Place Nationale, 75013 Paris.
 The venue is accessible via Metro Line 6 (Nationale station, direct from Gare Montparnasse) or Metro Line 14 (Olympiades station, direct from Gare de Lyon), followed by a 5–10 minute walk.

 Tuesday, 21 October